synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 # 0 - Summary

 In this RFC I discuss the nuances of Cesium's concurrency.
 More specifically, how it handles race conditions across its different operations.
-The motivating example is a design problem faced by implementing the deletion operation – I first introduce a solution to that problem, and then expand to talk about Cesium as a whole and examine the potential race conditions.

 # 1 - Vocabulary